-I finally got my hands on Bud's American Ale, which seems simultaneously to be: 1) over-compensation for a company that's no longer American, 2) an acknowledgement that new products, not just new ads, are the only way to grow in the US market, and 3) a legitimate beer.
+Note: I'm away from my computer for a while, so I'm re-posting some of my favorite items from the past years.
+Enjoy--I finally got my hands on Bud's American Ale, which seems simultaneously to be: 1) over-compensation for a company that's no longer American, 2) an acknowledgement that new products, not just new ads, are the only way to grow in the US market, and 3) a legitimate beer.

 Let's start with the third point first.
 This is a real craft beer, not just a marketing gimmick.
 Bud has made a beautiful amber ale with a nice caramel malt note and a lightly citrusy hopping.
 They have dry-hopped it with Cascade hops (whole hops, apparently).
 I wouldn't call it a transcendent beer, but if you did a blind taste-test with this beer and several other craft ambers, I suspect it would finish in the middle of the pack.
 It is, for example, Fat Tire's superior--by quite a margin.
-I'm not a huge fan of ambers, but if I went to a party and this was in the fridge along with Corona, Widmer Hef, and Blue Moon, I'd be happy to grab the Bud Ale.
+I'm not a huge fan of ambers, but if I went to a party and this was in the fridge along with Corona, Widmer Hef, and Fat Tire, I'd be happy to grab the Bud Ale.
 And I'd enjoy it, too.